 Cooling off at the splash pad at Klyde Warren Park.
 Photo by Carrie Taylor

-Our family has spent many hours at Klyde Warren Park, whether it's in the fenced-in play areas for kids or playing tag in the huge green space or grabbing delicious food from local food trucks parked along the curb.
+Our family has spent many hours at Klyde Warren Park, whether it's in the fenced-in play areas for kids, playing tag in the huge green space, or grabbing delicious food from local food trucks parked along the curb.
 This unique urban park is literally on top of a freeway, so you may do a double-take when looking at Google Map's directions.
 It opened in 2012 and is a fun spot to relax and play.

 4. Dallas Zoo

 Visit the home of more than 2,000 animals (more than 400 species) and one of the country's best African exhibits, which is a 36-acre, beautifully designed arena housing the six habitats of Africa.
 Other highlights include the Lacerte Family Children's Zoo complete with a splash pad, nature play space, and more, as well as Cheetah Encounter, home to a famous pair of animal friends, cheetah Winspear and his Labrador retriever buddy, Amani.

 A must-see for any train enthusiast, the vintage railroad offers a peek back in time and a ride on a 1920s coach.
 Its route travels between Grapevine and the Fort Worth Stockyards.
 There are also special events, like occasional appearances by Thomas and friends.

 Technically, Six Flags is in Arlington, which is about 15 miles west of the city.
 It's home to some seriously killer thrill rides, including wood-and-steel hybrid coaster New Texas Giant, La Vibora, which sends visitors down in a bobsled, and The Joker.
 But don't worry, there are plenty of family rides and kid-friendly attractions as well.